-The National Academy of Certified Care Managers (NACCM) requires that applicants have at least either an associate's degree in social work, counseling, nursing, public health or a comparable discipline or a RN diploma to be eligible for certification.
+The National Academy of Certified Care Managers (NACCM) requires that applicants have at least either an associate's degree in social work, counseling, nursing, public health or a comparable discipline or an RN diploma to be eligible for certification.
 Associate's degree programs in social and community health usually require completion of coursework and a field experience.
-Classes in these 2-year programs cover topics like wellness for life, anatomy, physiology, social welfare programs and policies, sociology, human development and psychology.
+Classes in these 2-year programs cover topics like wellness for life, anatomy, physiology, and social welfare programs.

-- Participate in a field experience.
+Participate in a field experience.
 Students in associate's degree programs and nursing diploma programs may be able to complete multiple field experiences, possibly in a care management firm.
 Interning with a care manager allows individuals to network with professionals in the field and perform some of the job tasks they will be responsible for completing in their jobs.
-This experience may impress employers.

 Step 2: Gain Work Experience

-- Prepare for the certification exam.
-The NACCM offers a handbook containing a test description and question samples to certification candidates.
-Using this handbook to study may make it more like that an individual passes the exam on their first try.
+Prepare for the certification exam.
+The NACCM offers a handbook containing a test description and question samples for certification candidates.
+Using this handbook to study may make it more likely that an individual passes the exam on their first try.

 Step 3: Earn Certification

-The NACCM's Care Manager, Certified (CMC) credential identifies the holder as meeting a high standard of experience and care in the field.
+The NACCM's Certified Care Manager credential identifies the holder as meeting a high standard of experience and care in the field.
 Earning this certification requires passing an exam.
 Exams are offered twice a year at more than 400 testing sites located throughout the nation.

 Step 4: Maintain Certification